karthik86248/BANG-Billion-Scale-ANN/README.md

 * BANG In-memory : The graph and PQ compressed vectors, both are stored on GPU.
 * BANG Exact-distance : The graph is stored on GPU.
 PQ compressed vectors are not used.
 Distance computations are performed using the base dataset vectors.

-Billion scale datasets can be used with Bang Base only.
+Billion scale datasets can be used with BANG Base only.

 The source code for each variant is present in the respective folders.